needle-tools/needle-engine-support/documentation/blender/index.md

 ## Download and Installation 💿

 1) [Download the latest version](https://engine.needle.tools/downloads/blender) of Needle Engine Exporter for Blender
-2) Install the Addon
+2) Install the addon (see the [Blender documentation](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons))
-3) Make sure you have the [Node.js](https://fwd.needle.tools/needle-engine/docs/prerequisites) installed
+3) Make sure you have [Node.js and npm](https://fwd.needle.tools/needle-engine/docs/prerequisites) installed

 ## Getting Started 🚩

-All options for starting a server and adding components can be found in the Object Properties tab:
+All options for generating a web project, starting the local server, building for deployment and making your scene interactive can be found in the Object Properties tab:

  ![Object panels](/blender/object-panels.webp)

 First create or open a new blend file that you want to run in the web.
-Save the file on disc to generate a project for the web.
-After saving you can click `Start Server` to generate a web project next to your blend file:
+Save the file on disc to be able to generate a web project.
+After saving you can click `Start Server` to generate a project next to your blend file.
+It will automatically install and start the server - once it has finished your browser should open and the threejs scene will load.

  ![Object panels](/blender/project-panel.webp)

- It will automatically install and start the server - once it has finished your browser should open and the scene should load.
+By default your scene will automatically re-exported when you save the blend file.

 ## Interactivity